KTH-EXPECA/oai5g/build-images.md

 # Build 5G Network Images

-The building blocks of our 5g network are containers.
-All components could be divided into:

-1. Core Network (CN)
-	1. MySQL
-	2. NRF
-	3. UDR
-	4. UDM
-	5. AUSF
-	6. AMF
-	7. SMF
-	8. SPGWU
-2. Radio Access Network (RAN)
-	1. gNodeB
-	2. nrUE

 ## Build CN Images

 We only take Openairinterface images and add the env variables to them except `SMF` where we need to add `spgwu` hostname since there is no DNS service running in this case.